Catuṣkoṭi

+Origins

+The catuṣkoṭi probably originated in an earlier Indian sceptical tradition rather than in Buddhism.
+Its similarity to Pyrrho’s fourfold antinomies suggests that both Pyrrho and Buddhism were influenced by this earlier Indian scepticism.
+The method was later prominently used in Mādhyamika Buddhism.

 History

 Nasadiya Sukta

 Statements similar to the tetra lemma seems to appear in the Nasadiya Sukta (famous creation hymn), trying to inquire on the question of creation but was not used as a significant tool of logic before Buddhism.

 Early Buddhism

 Śākyamuni, as remembered by Ānanda and codified in the Brahmajala Sutta 2.27, when expounding the sixteenth wrong view, or the fourth wrong view of the 'Eel-Wrigglers' (Pali: amarā-vikheppikā), the non-committal equivocators who adhered to Ajñana, the sceptical philosophy, though the grammatical structure is identical to the Catuṣkoṭi (and there are numerous other analogues of this fourfold grammatical structure within this Sutta), the intentionality of the architecture employed by Nagarjuna is not evident, as rendered into English by Walshe (1987, 1995: p.
 81):